 Making your own personal care products is one of the best ways for you to keep toxins out of your body.
-Some of my favorite homemade personal care items are alcohol-free hair spray, eye makeup remover, foaming soap, and healthy hair rinse.
-And–this nourishing homemade lip scrub.
+Some of my favorite homemade personal care items are alcohol-free hair spray, eye makeup remover, foaming soap, and apple cider vinegar hair rinse.
+And--this nourishing homemade lip scrub.

-If you ever get dry or peeling lips, you’ll love this.
+If you ever get dry or peeling lips, you are really going to love this.

 Awhile ago I shared with you my recipe for a Homemade Sugar Scrub.

 It works wonders for dry hands, feet, elbows, knees.
 Anywhere your skin needs a little renewing.

 But today I am going to share a recipe for a DIY Lip Scrub.